Quantum noncommutative ABJM field theory: four- and six-point functions

-Scalar-scalar-gauge-hgauge correlator $\big<XXA\hat A\big>$ with the mixed gauges receives only contribution from fermion triangle-loop, Fig.\ref{2scalarghg} and kinetic terms in Eq. (\ref{Akin}); see also Eqs (D.8), and (D.9) from Appendix D.3 in \cite{Martin:2017nhg}.
+Scalar-scalar-gauge-hgauge correlator $\big<XXA\hat A\big>$ with the mixed gauges receives only contribution from kinetic terms in the actin (\ref{Akin}) generating fermion triangle-loops in figure \ref{2scalarghg}; see also eqs.
+(D.8), and (D.9) from appendix D.3 in \cite{Martin:2017nhg}.
 Instead of three we now have trace of five $\gamma$-matrices:

-giving maximal relevant numerator of the power $\ell^3$ type, $\sim 2\ell^2\epsilon^{\mu\nu c}\ell_c$.
-From Appendices (\ref{C.4})-(\ref{C.9}), and Eqs (C.18)-(C.27) in \cite{Martin:2017nhg}, we know that such integrand is in $D=$3 associated with the finite type of integral, however with ill-defined commutative limit, see i.e. computation and solution in Appendix Eq.(\ref{B.41}):
+giving maximal relevant numerator of the $\ell$-power type $\ell^3\sim 2\ell^2\epsilon^{\mu\nu c}\ell_c$.
+From appendices eqs. (\ref{C.4})-(\ref{C.9}), and eqs.
+(C.18)-(C.27) in \cite{Martin:2017nhg}, we know that such integrand is in $D=$3 associated with the finite type of integral but with not well-defined commutative limit: